 Undergraduate enrollment: 2,906

 Wesleyan University is a private liberal arts college with more than 2,900 undergraduates.
-This school offers 47 majors in 40 academic departments, and students have the ability to well as the create a custom major.
+This school offers 47 majors in 40 academic departments, and students also have the ability to well as to create a custom major.

 19. Johns Hopkins University